 |

-Rachel Carson, Great American Women Wall Poster
+Great American Women Poster series

 Poster Text: More than any other person, Rachel Carson helped make "ecology" a household word.
 She spent nearly fifteen years of her life working in obscurity for the U.S. Fish and Wildlife Service.
 But the publication of her books "The Sea Around Us" and "Silent Spring," brought her immediate fame.